dylan-lang/opendylan/documentation/getting-started-ide/source/expanding.rst

    Looking at the source code for ``write-element``, the green arrow icon points to an assignment to ``sb.buffer-next``.
-Here, the green arrow is showing the point at which execution would resume in that call frame if the application’s execution was continued.
+Here, the green arrow is showing the point at which execution would resume in that call frame if the application's execution was continued.
 What we do not know is whether the preceding call, to ``coerce-from-element``, returned.
 It may be that the call failed (because the arguments were not what ``coerce-from-element`` was expecting) or that it succeeded but does not